-(T | U is Luau's concrete syntax for type union.)
-Since the type ~number | ~string is equivalent to the type unknown (which contains every value), non-strict mode can report a warning, since calling the function will throw a run-time error.
+(T|U is Luau's concrete syntax for type negation.)
+Since ~number | ~string is equivalent to the type unknown (which contains every value), non-strict mode can report a warning, since calling the function is guaranteed to throw a run-time error.
 In contrast: